owlbarn/tutorial/book/maths/README.md

 - : float = 1.75820313894905289
 ```

-We can see the numerical method `gaussian` works well to approximate this special integral function.

 ## Utility Functions

-Besides what we have mentioned, there are also some utitlity functions that worth mentioning.
+Besides what we have mentioned so far, there are also some utitlity math functions that worth mentioning.

-A prime number is a natural number greater than `1` that cannot be formed by multiplying two smaller natural numbers.
+We know that a prime number is a natural number greater than `1` that cannot be formed by multiplying two smaller natural numbers.
+It is a key idea in information technology and widely used in applications such as the public-key cryptography.
-The `is_prime` checks if an integer is a prime number.
+The `is_prime` function checks if an integer is a prime number.
 This function is deterministic for all numbers representable by an int.
 It is implemented using the [Miller-Rabin primality test](https://en.wikipedia.org/wiki/Miller%E2%80%93Rabin_primality_test) method.

 ```ocaml
 # Maths.is_prime 997
 - : bool = true
 ```

-Primes are used in several routines in information technology, such as public-key cryptography, which relies on the difficulty of factoring large numbers into their prime factors.
-In abstract algebra, objects that behave in a generalized way like prime numbers include prime elements and prime ideals.([COPY](https://en.wikipedia.org/wiki/Prime_number))

 Another number theory related idea is the *Fermat's factorization*, which represents an odd integer as the difference of two squares: $N = a^2 - b^2$, and therefore `N` can be factorised as $(a+b)(a-b)$.
 The function `fermat_fact` performs Fermat factorisation over odd number `N`, i.e. into two roughly equal factors $x$ and $y$ so that $N=x\times~y$.